Disclosure

 Choosing a Professional Window Tint Installer

-• Dyed Film: This is a basic, budget-friendly option that uses layers of dye to block light and provide privacy.
-It can fade to purple over time under our strong sun and offers less heat rejection than other types.
+- Dyed Film: The most budget-friendly option, dyed film uses layers of dye to block light and heat.
+It can fade to purple over time and offers moderate heat rejection compared to other films.

-• Metalized Film: This film contains tiny metallic particles that reflect heat and are very durable.
-It can interfere with cell phone and GPS signals and has a slightly reflective, shiny appearance.
+- Metalized Film: This film contains tiny metallic particles that reflect heat and are very durable.
+It can interfere with cell phone and GPS signals and has a slightly shiny, reflective appearance.

 Frequently Asked Questions